aszx87410/huli-blog/source/_posts/en/ctf-2022-web-js-summary.md

 ---
-title: Summary of CTF Web Frontend and JS Questions in 2022
+title: Summary of CTF Web Frontend and JS Challenges in 2022
 catalog: true
 date: 2022-12-26 20:10:44
 tags: [Security]